 Share On Social!

 Fortunately, healthy food financing initiatives can boost access to healthy, affordable foods.
-This happens when supermarkets and farmers’ markets get certain incentives to develop their businesses in underserved areas.
+This happens when supermarkets and farmers’ markets get certain incentives to develop their businesses in certain areas.

 Groups also can help corner stores to expand their inventory of healthy, affordable foods.